Kel-Lu/Kel-Lu.github.io/_pages/about.md

 permalink: /
 ---

+I am currently a Research Engineer at Duolingo!

-I am a PhD student at the University of Washignton studying Natural Language Processing.
+Formally, I was a PhD student at the University of Washignton studying Natural Language Processing.
 I am fortunate to be a member of [Noah Smith's Ark](https://noahs-ark.github.io/) and a student of the Paul G. Allen School of Computer Science and Engineering.
 Before, I was an undergraduate student at Cornell University.

-Right now, I'm interested in how people communicate might change over time, especially with current large, pretrained language models.